dan-da/cdc_audit/README.md

 cdc_audit breaks the CDC into three automated pieces:

  a) creation of audit tables for every source table we are interested in.
-    The audit tables contain all the columns of the source table plus timestamp columns for insert, update, delete, change, and a new auto_increment primary
+    The audit tables contain all the columns of the source table plus audit
-    key: audit_pk.
-The change timestamp column represents any type of change to the source row: insert, update, or delete.
-The audit_pk column provides a unique id for each audit row, so we can easily identify new (unsynced) audit rows. change_timestamp is unsuitable for this purpose because mysql only stores date/time columns to 1 second granularity.
+    columns: audit_event, audit_timestamp, and audit_pk.
+The audit_event column
+    indicates the type of change to the source row: insert, update, or delete.
+    The audit_pk column provides a unique id for each audit row, so we can easily identify new (unsynced) audit rows. audit_timestamp is unsuitable for this purpose because mysql only stores date/time columns to 1 second granularity.

  b) creation of triggers on the source table(s) to insert rows into the audit
     table(s) whenever a row is inserted, updated, or deleted.
 This provides